Who Could Use CATO to File Their Returns with HMRC?

 As seen above, not every company can use the CATO service.
 What’s more, tax agents are specifically prevented from using it.

-As a result, if you’re a larger company, your accounts require auditing, or you have more complicated tax affairs (for instance, if your company is in liquidation or is part of a group) then you may have to rely on commercial software or iXBRL conversion service vendor to file your company’s accounts and tax returns.
+As a result, if you’re a larger company, your accounts require auditing, or you have more complicated tax affairs (for instance, if your company is in liquidation or is part of a group) then you may have to rely on commercial software or iXBRL tagging and conversion service vendor to file your company’s accounts and tax returns.

 DataTracks has over a decade of experience working with companies to convert their accounts and tax returns into iXBRL format for filing with HMRC, with over 50,000 error-free iXBRL filings completed to date.